-The amounts aged greater than 90 days owing from patients that have not had corresponding impairment allowance set up against them are collectible based on the Hospital's past experience.
+The amounts aged greater than 90 days that have not had corresponding impairment allowance set up against them are collectible based on the Hospital's past experience.
 Management has reviewed the individual balances and based on credit quality of debtors and their past history of payment.